xrdocs/multicast/_blogs/future-of-multicast.md

 **Suggested solutions:**
 - If there is no need for TE by mVPN is needed:
 	1. IR (Ingress Replication) + mVPN for small VPNs:
-    	In IR packets are replicated by ingress PE and send unicast packets over the core to the 		 destination PEs.
+    	In IR packets are replicated by Ingress PE and send unicast packets over the core to the 		 destination PEs.
     2. mLDP + mVPN for large VPNs.
     3. IR and mLDP could be deployed together within the same network.
 It is transparent to the 		end-user and easy to switch from one to another.
     4. SR-MPLS Unicast is another solution